 Steps 3 and 4: Secondary nursing staff transfers patient monitors while providers gather, primary nurse asks if everyone is ready for handoff and waits for assent before continuing.

 Steps 5 and 6: OR staff, including surgical team followed by anesthesia team, presents patient information.

 Steps 7 and 8: ICU provider leads a systems-based discussion of immediate postoperative concerns, followed up by nurse.
 By this time, a short physical examination of patient should occur to make sure all providers are aware of dressings, lines, drains, etc.

 Step 10: Any remaining questions about patient are addressed.
 The handoff is considered complete once all providers are satisfied all questions have been answered.

 patient information Chart

-In addition to the Post-Op Process Flow Chart, there will be a removable, laminated Patient-Information Chart (see poster above).
-This chart is designed to be used by providers to record relevant handoff information including, patient history, procedure details, team contact information, and more.
+In addition to the Post-Op Process Flow Chart, thereis a removable, laminated Patient-Information Chart (see poster above).
+This chart is designed to be used by providers to record relevant handoff information including patient history, procedure details, team contact information, and more.
 This serves to prompt relevant patient details that should be discussed during a handoff, but is not meant to limit the discussion of patient information to what is only covered on the chart.

-The new HATRICC protocol rolled out in the Rhoads 5 SICU at HUP on June 1 and in the new PAC4-TSICU at PPMC on June 15.
-Over the next 3 months, our researchers will once again be observing handoffs in the ICU, creating chart abstractions, and conducting interviews to gather feedback on the process and make adjustments to the protocol where necessary.
+The HATRICC protocol rolled out in the Rhoads 5 SICU at HUP on June 1, 2015 and in the PAC4-TSICU at PPMC on June 15, 2015.
+As of fall 2018, our research team continues to observe handoffs in the ICU.
 The success of this protocol is entirely dependent on the support from both the ICU and OR staff.
 It is our goal to make this process as helpful and smooth as possible.
 Indeed, we hope to improve not only communication and teamwork between providers, but also better patient care and safety.